 Things to do in the wider region: this is just a small selection of many things to do and places to visit during your time in mid-Wales.
 In the Hideaway you will find a list including other suggestions.

-Llanidloes is a friendly small town on the River Severn with a great sense of community and blessed with an astonishing number of pubs.
+Llanidloes is a friendly small town, the first on the River Severn, with a great sense of community and blessed with an astonishing number of pubs.
 It is well-worth visiting if only for the old half-timbered market hall, Natural Foods shop, Great Oak Foods – the organic veg shop, the Fish Deli, the Great Oak Bookshop, the Great Oak Café, and plenty of antique shops.

-There are often good exhibitions on at the Minerva Centre and regular music events at The Old Mill and The Stag.
+There are often good art and craft exhibitions on at the Minerva Centre and regular music events at The Old Mill and The Stag.

-Machynlleth – the green capital of Wales- is well-known for its thriving Wednesday market and for the world-renowned Centre for Alternative Technology.
-Try the Quarry Cafe and stock up at Dyfi Wholefoods.
+Machynlleth – the green capital of Wales – is well-known for its thriving Wednesday market and for the world-renowned Centre for Alternative Technology.
+Try one of the many cafes and stock up at Dyfi Wholefoods.
 Machynlleth has plenty of second-hand and antique shops to browse in, a very enterprising small bookshop, and The Museum of Modern Art at The Tabernacle.

 Montgomery is a small and peaceful historical border town with Georgian houses and a 13th century castle.
 There are great views from the castle, good lunches at the Castle Kitchen Café, and don’t miss Bunners, a famously fantastic treasure trove of hardware and ironmongery and more, renowned as being able to get you anything you want.